 I work on client projects during that time, but I also will work on marketing my business.
 I’m active on Instagram – that’s where I connected with my first two recurring romance author clients.
 This year my goal is to build my engagement on LinkedIn.

 Are you interested in proofreading and copyediting romance books like Christine, too?
-Check out my FREE training webinar that’ll give you advice and tips on how to start.
+Check out my FREE training masterclass that’ll give you advice and tips on how to start.

-What do you like best about being a proofreader and copy editor?
+What do you like best about copyediting and proofreading romance books?

 It feels really good to know that I’ve helped a writer make their already great work really shine.